Preparing Small Businesses for the New Corporate Transparency Act Reporting

 The U.S. Treasury Department is introducing a pivotal regulation under the Corporate Transparency Act (CTA), effective January 1, 2024.
 This regulation mandates small businesses to submit a Beneficial Ownership Information (BOI) report to the Financial Crimes Enforcement Network (FinCEN).
 This initiative targets enhancing financial transparency and curbing illegal activities like money laundering.

-FinCen estimates that approximately 32.6 million business entities, including corporations, LLCs, and limited partnerships, are expected to be affected in 2024.
+FinCEN estimates that approximately 32.6 million business entities, including corporations, LLCs, and limited partnerships, are expected to be affected in 2024.
 This section will guide you through understanding if your business falls under this mandate and the importance of consulting a Certified Tax Planner for compliance.

 Who Has to Submit a BOI Report?